BenjaminCarrel/Low-rank-Parareal/README.md

 The experiments made in the paper can be reproduced as follows.
 All parameters are set by default as described in the paper.
-Running the files described below should produce the exact same figures as in the paper.
+Running the files described below should produce the same figures as in the paper.

+/!\ Beware that some of the scripts below take a long time to run since they are intended to investigate the behaviour of the integrator for multiple choices of the parameters. /!\

 ### Lyapunov